danielsiwiec/containerized-contract-tests/README.md

 In this section, we will do the following:

 1. (Consumer) Build and publish the contract test Docker image
-1. (Provider) Run the contract tests against the instance
+1. (Provider) Start the container and run the contract tests against the instance

 ### Build and publish the contract image